 The high cut was designed to elongate the legs while the waist tucked everything into a slimmer silhouette, whether there’s a bit of weight on the hips or tummy.

-Inspired by London’s skinhead culture that took the 60s fashion by storm, the 80s punk fashion style had a milder, more enigmatic look.
+Inspired by London’s skinhead culture of the 60s, the 80s punk fashion style had a milder, more enigmatic look.

-The softer variations of post-punk 80s fashion were influenced by a blend of skinhead culture with other cultures and musical trends, from goth rock to glam and psychedelic rock.
+The softer variations of post-punk 80s fashion were influenced by a blend of Skinhead culture with other cultures and musical trends, from Goth Rock to Glam Rock and Psychedelic Rock.

 Very popular in the 80s rock fashion, distressed, acid-wash jeans were everywhere in the mid to late 80s and early 90s.